weijiekoh/elgamal-babyjub/README.md

 # ElGamal Decryption and Re-randomization in Typescript and circom

+**Warning**: do not use this in production as it has not been audited.

 This Typescript library implements ElGamal encryption, decryption, and re-randomization on the BabyJub curve.
 It also provides [`circom`](https://github.com/iden3/circom) circuits for decryption and